octue/windeurope72hours-elevations-api/README.md

   not included.
 - Requests of this form are limited to 15 cells per request.

-### H3 cells contained within a polygon
+### H3 cells within a polygon

-To request the elevations of the H3 cells within a polygon defined by a list of latitude/longitude coordinates:
+Request the elevations of the H3 cells contained within a polygon defined by a list of latitude/longitude coordinates:

 ```shell
 curl \